 Where the internship or placement is recognised formally as part of your course, either for credit or as a hurdle requirement, after you have enrolled in the relevant subject fill out the Online Mobility Registration and Travel Grant Application.
 This will inform Melbourne Global Mobility of your participation in the program and you will automatically be considered for funding.

-Internships are approximately 8 weeks in length with UCWIP seeking to match 12 students from 10 participating universities across Australia with Congressional offices in Washington DC.
+Internships are approximately 8 weeks in length with UCWIP seeking to match 12-14 students from 10 participating universities across Australia with Congressional offices in Washington DC.
 Applications are made to Melbourne Global Mobility and assessed by faculty before being sent to the UCWIP Director for review.
-The 2017 program dates run from Tuesday, 3rd January through Friday, 3rd March.
+The 2018 internships will run from Tuesday, 2nd January through to Friday, 2nd March.

 The 2018 primer and application documents are below.